-- > Highest and/or most broad spectrum of performance
+- Highest and/or most broad spectrum of performance

 - Highest level of safety

 - Demonstrated durability

 - Consistency of performance over time

 - Consistency of manufacture

 - Consistency of good quality

-Governing regulations (mandatory), industry performance standards (consensus), and other influencing edicts such applicable certification as requirements, and testing listing shall be SEL incorporated this where into appropriate.
-Adherence to regulation, standards. certification requirements. testing, and product listing provides assurance of a minimum level of acceptable safety.
+Governing regulations (mandatory), industry performance standards (consensus), and other influencing edicts such applicable certification as requirements, and testing listing shall be incorporated into this SEL where appropriate.
+Adherence to regulation, standards, certification requirements, testing, and product listing provides assurance of a minimum level of acceptable safety.
 In order to qualify as a FIRESCOPE Type 1, Type 2, or Type 3 hazardous materials company, the equipment inventory of each type of company must meet this SEL as a minimum.